globe icon

 What’s the availability of loans?

-The availability of loans in Income is sufficient, and there is no cash drag.
+The availability of loans in Income is sufficient most of the time.

 arrow image